-The American Cancer Society (ACS) has updated its recommendations for breast cancer screening for women at average risk of the disease.
+The American Cancer Society has updated its breast cancer screening guidelines for women at average risk of the disease.
 The recommendations support the value of mammograms and provide some further direction for women at both ends of the age spectrum.

 “That was probably the most important take-home message,” says Sandhya Pruthi, M.D., a Mayo Breast Clinic physician and Mayo Clinic Cancer Center researcher.
 “The benefit of mammography has been shown to reduce death from breast cancer and women who are screened do get that benefit.”

 Breast cancer is the most common cancer among women and the second deadliest cancer for women, behind lung cancer.
 More than 230,000 women in this country are expected to be diagnosed with breast cancer this year.

 The revised guidelines pertain to women at average risk.
 Among the key updates:

 - Women aged 45-54 should have annual mammogram screening.
 (The previous guidelines recommended annual mammograms starting at age 40.)